AhmedEhab88/Product-Management-System/README.md

 - This should navigate you back the main page, showing the product you have just created.

 ### Some Notes
 - With regards to the backend application, you may notice the lack of solution architecture design, for example, I did not implement Vertical Slice or Clean or N-tier architecure.
-The main reason being, simplicity.
-I found that the minimal API is very simple, only has one table, one model to deal with, and only a few end points, therefore, going for such architectures for an application this simple would be considered "over-enginnering".
-However, if it was planned from early that this application would've been much larger with a lot more entitities, it would've definitely needed to built using such designs.
+The main reason being: simplicity.
+I found that the minimal API is very simple, it only has one table, one model class, and only a few endpoints, therefore, going for such architectures for an application this simple would be considered "over-enginnering".
+However, if the initial plan was that the application is any larger with more entities, then it would've definitely been built using such designs.